landupin/erasmus/hugo/content/political/berlin-wall.md

 {{% swimmer %}}
 ### After the war:

 After World War II Germany was divided into four occupation zones.
-There was a British, a French and an American part in the west and a Soviet part in the east.
-In 1949 the western occupation zones were merged to the Federal Republic of Germany (FRG).
+There was a joint British, French and an American zone in the west and a Soviet zone in the east.
+In 1949 the western occupation zones were merged into the Federal Republic of Germany (FRG).
 In the same year the USSR founded the German Democratic Republic (GDR) in the east of Germany.

-The western part of Germany had a great development during the 1950s and 1960s known as &quot;Wirtschaftswunder&quot; (economic miracle).
+In the western part of Germany there was a great development during the 1950s and 1960s known as &quot;Wirtschaftswunder&quot; (economic miracle).
 One reason for this development was the Marshall plan, which was an American initiative to rebuild Western Europe after the war.
 The GRD on the other hand was in a bad condition.
 After the occupation by the Soviet Union all businesses were taken over by the socialist system and most of them were closed.
-So, a lot of eastern Germans fled to the west to improve their opportunities.
+So, a lot of eastern Germans fled to the west to find better opportunities.

 {{< image "/assets/img/berlin-zonen.jpg" >}}
 Picture 1: Division of Berlin (Source: own; taken in Museum “Tränenpalast” (Palace of tears) in Berlin)